-"Keith, my boy," he said, "sip" all this must be a bit strange to you.
-It's hope you're not disappointed by our action this evening.
+"Keith, my boy," he said, $\frac{1}{35P}$ all this must be a bit strange to you. $\frac{1}{35P}$ hope you're not disappointed by our action this evening.
 It's all for the good of the community."

-They entered together, Keith turning to take a seat halfway to the front and the Pastor continuing up to the podium.
+They entered together, EKeith turning to take a seat halfway to the front and the Pastor continuing up to the podium.
 Keith spotted Daisy and the Thompsons.
 Freddie sat alone.

 "We'll come to order and declare ourselves to be in session.
-We have only one item to consider tonight.
-Sam, chairman of our Board of Deacons, will read the charge."
+We have only one item to consider tonight. $\underline{\mathbb{E}}$ Sam, chairman of our Board of Deacons, will read the charge."

 A tall, lean man dressed in a gray suit rose slowly, holding a paper in his hand.
 Keith suspected the Pastor may have written the note.
 Sam read, "As the Bible tells us, 'There is one faith, one baptism, and one body.'
-Daisy Thompson has questioned the Bible.
-We must declare her out of fellowship with this body."
+Daisy Thompson has questioned the Bible.'